 Medical Marijuana in South Carolina

-Technically, South Carolina currently has not legalized medical and recreational marijuana.
+Recreational marijuana in South Carolina is illegal and technically the state has not legalized medical marijuana either.
+That means you won’t find a South Carolina dispensary that sells marijuana, nor is it delivered.
 What it allows for medical use is not the marijuana plant, but only cannabidiol extracted from hemp.
 South Carolina only allows for the use of hemp and products with more than 15% CBD and does not allow for the possession or use of any products that contain more than 0.9% THC.
 Like several other states, South Carolina’s medical marijuana program is limited to compassionate care only.
 To qualify for medical marijuana in South Carolina, you must meet one of the following qualifying conditions:

 - Dravet Syndrome